robertdebock/ansible-role-java/README.md

 ------------

 - For openjdk: Access to a repository containing packages, likely on the internet.
-- For oracle: Download the tar.gz's from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and place then in the "files" directory.
+- For oracle: Download the rpms and/or tar.gz's from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and place then in the "files" directory.
 These files are not included because a license has to be accepted.
 For each version download the "jre" and "jdk", x64 version.

 Role Variables
 --------------